nojanath/SublimeKSP/README.md

 # SublimeKSP

 A Sublime Text plugin for working with and compiling KSP (Kontakt Script Processor) code.
+Works with Sublime Text versions 3 and 4.

 ### Changes
 This fork is based on [Nils Liberg's official SublimeKSP plugin, v1.11](http://nilsliberg.se/ksp/), and supports Kontakt versions 5.6 and up.
 However, there are a number of additions and changes: